 Can I Cancel an Honors Contract?

-Yes, but only after (1) meeting with your professor and discussing the circumstances leading you to this decision, and (2) sending an email to Ms. Haun informing her of the canceled contract.
+Yes, but only after (1) meeting with your professor and discussing the circumstances leading you to this decision, and (2) contacting the Honors Program office in regard to the canceled contract.
 Remember, your professor has also made a commitment in arranging the contract with you, and a canceled contract may mean that a professor has undertaken work on his or her own behalf that is now no longer necessary.
-Ms. Haun needs to know about the cancellation in order to update your Honors file.
+The Honors Program office needs to know about the cancellation in order to update your Honors file.
 Note that canceling a contract may put you behind with your Honors Program requirements.